The UK’s top 25 cities to start a business

 - Quality of life – average house prices, crime rates per 1,000 of a city’s population, local visitor sites and attractions to note

-We also spoke to and interviewed start-up businesses in every city, asking them why they’re great for starting up, the support they sought, the ease of accessing finance to grow, what their cities could do better to foster business growth, where they go to network and entertain, and even the best place for a company night out.
+You'll also be able to read interviews with start-up businesses in every city – because who better to hear from then local start-ups?
+In these interviews, you'll find out why each Start-up City is great for starting up, the support they sought, the ease of accessing finance to grow, what their cities could do better to foster business growth, where they go to network and entertain, and even the best place for a company night out.

 There were one or two data sets we were unable to collect such as retail footfall statistics (data which requires very deep pockets to acquire) but we’re confident this is the most comprehensive report on enterprising cities.
 Each city profile shares the best of what we found, including links to the most valuable resources.